Few-shot Personalization of LLMs with Mis-aligned Responses: More Comparison Examples between Personalized Prompts

 \section{More Comparison Examples between Personalized Prompts}

 In this section, we present more qualitative comparisons between the prompts from different methods for personalization of LLMs.
 To be specific, we present the specific test query from each data, and three corresponding prompts from the heuristic design, OPRO, and \name{}.
-Figures \ref{fig:sup_example_op1}-\ref{fig:sup_example_rate2} are the comparison results on four datasets used in Section \ref{sec:4}.
+Figures \ref{fig:sup_example_op1}-\ref{fig:sup_example_rate2} are the comparison results on the datasets used in Section \ref{sec:4}.
 Somewhat interestingly, one can observe that the personalized prompts by \name{} exhibit non-trivial incorporation of user information.
 In addition, we present examples of format-converted versions of few-shot prompting of previous user opinions (\textit{i.e.}, Few-shot$_{\tt format}$ in Table \ref{table:prompt_analyses}) in Figures \ref{fig:sup_example_conversion1} and \ref{fig:sup_example_conversion2}.
 Here, one can observe that the converted prompts have a similar form to the personalized prompts by \name{} which is more natural to understand and follow for LLMs, and hence it significantly improves the performance up to 10.1\%, as shown in Table \ref{table:prompt_analyses}.
+Figure \ref{fig:app_lamp5} is the example of personalized prompt and generated response under this on LaMP$_{\tt title}$.